-☐ Select the Statistical Testing option on the Banner Editor dialog.
+□ Select the Statistical Testing option at the bottom left-hand side of the Banner Editor dialog.

-☐ Enable both the Means and Percents options.
+□ Enable both the Means and Percents options.

-For purposes of this tutorial we will use the WinCross selects T-Test and WinCross selects Z-Test defaults.
-See the WinCross FAQ's on our website (www.analyticalgroup.com) under the Support dropdown, for helpful information about which statistical/significance test to use.
+For purposes of this tutorial, we will use the WinCross selects T-Test and WinCross selects Z-Test defaults.
+See the WinCross FAQs on our website (www.analyticalgroup.com) under the Support dropdown, for helpful information about which statistical/significance test to use.